 Find out more about Commit Global

-Discover our story and our mission to maintain the critical Civic Infrastructure design and developed by civic tech makers, in order to provide support for civil society organisations and vulnerable populations around the world.
+Discover our story and how we work to maintain the critical Civic Infrastructure designed and developed by civic tech makers, in order to provide support for civil society organizations and vulnerable populations around the world.